John Bigham, 1st Viscount Mersey: Maritime law

+During the first part of the war, Mersey also worked in the Prize Courts, adjudicating seized cargo from the British blockade.
+This included the cases of the Wilhelmina (1915), the Roumanian (1916), and the Odessa (1916).
+Mersey was raised in the peerage from baron to viscount that year.

 Later life

 In his later years, Mersey was beset by deafness, but continued to work actively and returned to the bench in his eighties when the divorce courts had a heavy backlog.
 Mooney writes that "he helped to clear the lists with all his old efficiency".
 His wife died in 1925, and he died four years later at Littlehampton in Sussex, aged 89.

 Mersey's third son (although the second surviving) was Sir Trevor Bigham, who became Deputy Commissioner of Police of the Metropolis.
 His first son, Colonel Charles Clive Bigham, survived the sinking of the passenger ship Persia in 1915.